wheelofheaven/wheelofheaven.io/content/en/intro/timeline/age-of-capricorn.md

 Here's the connection: What happened at the start of the Age of Capricorn could have been taken straight from the pages of Jurassic Park.

+## Once upon a time

+> Some 22,000 years ago, your creators decided to start their work on Earth, and everything that has happened since was anticipated because the movement of the galaxy implies this knowledge.

 ## On a distant planet

 Yahweh goes on and says: